crypt0summer/System-Design/1_MainTheories/1_1_BasicTheories/6_Storage.md

 - Replication :
   + Leader- follower app : Leader(R,W), Follower is a copy version,read only
   + Leader - Leader app : Both can R,W . complex
+    The master serves reads and writes, replicating writes to one or more slaves, which serve only reads.
+Slaves can also replicate to additional slaves in a tree-like fashion.
+If the master goes offline, the system can continue to operate in read-only mode until a slave is promoted to a master or a new master is provisioned.
+    - Master - Slave replication
+    Both masters serve reads and writes and coordinate with each other on writes.
+If either master goes down, the system can continue to operate with both reads and writes.
+    - Disadvantages
+    There is a potential for loss of data if the master fails before any newly written data can be replicated to other nodes.
+    Writes are replayed to the read replicas.
+If there are a lot of writes, the read replicas can get bogged down with replaying writes and can't do as many reads.
+    The more read slaves, the more you have to replicate, which leads to greater replication lag.
 Replication is the process of creating and maintaining identical copies of data across multiple servers or nodes, providing redundancy, fault tolerance, and improved data availability in distributed systems.

 ### 6-5.
 CAP theorem: